Cerbos company logo

 Strengths

-• Open source (Apache 2.0) and self-hostable — no vendor dependency for core functionality
+• Open source PDP (Apache 2.0) and self-hostable — no vendor dependency for core decision evaluation

-• Clean YAML-based policy language is approachable for developers and auditable
+• YAML policy language with CEL conditions — approachable for developers and readable by security teams

-• Separates authorization policy from application code — easier to audit and change
+• Separates authorization policy from application code — easier to audit, test, and change

 • Policy testing capabilities for validating authorization logic